-Please join us at on Sunday, September 24th at 7 pm for the second annual Writers on Water Dinner and Auction at The Wilma Theater, 131 S. Higgins Ave., in Missoula, MT.
-Your ticket, which is partially tax deductible, will help support a new generation of writers enrolled in The University of Montana MFA program, one of the premier writing programs in the world.
+Your 2024 ticket, which is partially tax deductible, will help support a new generation of writers pursuing an MFA in The University of Montana Creative Writing Program, one of the premier writing programs in the world.

 Can’t make the event but want to support writers at the University of Montana?
 Simply click on donate.